Norwegian Public Safety Network: Background and choice of technology

-Keeping the old systems and converting them to encrypted systems was also considered.
-This was estimated to cost NOK 500 million to install, but could not be guaranteed to work satisfactorily.
-In particular, encryption would delay communications, which would be a problem for urgent communications.
-It was also uncertain whether the level of encryption would be sufficient to allow the network to be considered closed and allow personal information to be transmitted.

 The government considered using a similar procurement solution to that in Denmark, where the spectrum was licensed to private enterprise, and the agencies purchase services from private telecommunications companies, based on conventional GSM technology.
 However, in Denmark this had not led to the desired results, with only Metropolitan Copenhagen being covered.
 Instead, the Norwegian Government chose to establish a government agency to build and operate the network.
 Use of the GSM and NMT450 network was insufficient because of lack of capacity in the conventional network in case of larger amounts of communication, lack of ability of group conversations, lack of priority systems and long dial-up times.

-Using conventional GSM systems was rejected also because GSM lacks many of the functionalities of TETRA, such as group conversations, dispatcher centers, and direct communication.
-In addition, Global System for Mobile Communication – Railway (GSM-R) was considered, but rejected because of the lack of trans-border functionality and the need for more base stations, and thus higher investment costs, and longer start-up time for calls.
-The technology was considered because the Norwegian National Rail Administration was at the time building a GSM-R network to cover the entire Norwegian railway network.
-Another reason that TETRA was preferred was that at the time of decision there were five manufacturers of TETRA equipment and only two for GSM-R. TETRA also allows a fall-back system, where a base station can allow communication between users within the range of the base station, even if the central parts of the network break down.

 In a parliamentary hearing in 2002 both DNK director Tor Helge Lyngstøl and Minister of Justice, Odd Einar Dørum, stated that the choice of TETRA would provide sufficient data capacity.
 In a parliamentary decision in 2004 it was decided to opt for the open European Telecommunications Standards Institute (ETSI) as a data transmission standard, which is used by all other police TETRA systems in Europe, but this was later changed by the directorate to the proprietary TETRA Enhanced Data Service (TEDS) owned by Motorola.
 The latter would limit the number of supplies and would increase the investment costs.

 In 2000, the annual cost of agency communication was NOK 175 million, while this had increased to NOK 260 million in 2004.
 The increase was largely caused by the increase in use of mobile telephones.
 The costs of the fire department networks was paid for by the municipalities, the health network paid for by the municipalities and the regional health authorities, and the police networks by the respective police districts.